 - NLM’s PubMed/MEDLINE is now the most frequently used scientific and medical database in the world.

-- In 2014, this database had more than 700 million visits by researchers, medical practitioners, and the general public, who accessed more than 24 million available journal citations.7
+- This database had more than 700 million visits in 2014 by researchers, medical practitioners, and the general public, who accessed more than 25 million available journal citations.6

 - NIH grants lead to novel inventions and patents.

-- NIH research funding directly yields approximately 6 new patents for every $100 million of grant and contract funding.9
+- NIH research funding directly yields approximately 6 new patents for every $100 million of grant and contract funding.7

-- Each year's new round of funding can be expected to generate at least 100 to 120 new inventions.10
+- Each year's new round of funding can be expected to generate at least 100 to 120 new inventions.8

 - NIH investment also spurs private-sector patents, because the biotechnology and pharmaceutical industries build on knowledge generated by NIH funding.